💱 Trade Calculator

 What does each weather do in Grow a Garden? +

 Each weather type applies a growth speed modifier and can trigger specific mutations.
 Rain gives plus 50 percent growth and applies Wet (2x).
 Thunderstorm gives plus 50 percent growth and applies both Wet and Shocked (100x) to struck crops, plus drops the rare Frostspike Seed.
 Frost gives plus 50 percent growth and applies Chilled (2x) or Frozen (10x).
 Rainbow doubles growth speed and applies Rainbow (50x).
 Blood Moon gives plus 30 percent growth and applies Bloodlit (4x) to six crops.
 Night applies Moonlit to six crops per event.
 Flood gives plus 40 percent growth and applies both Wet and Frozen simultaneously.
+See the complete weather events guide for the full list.

 What is the best weather for farming in Grow a Garden? +

 Thunderstorm is the best for overall Sheckle farming because of the 101x bracket from Shocked plus Wet combined.
 Heatwave and Aurora Borealis are the best for rare high-value mutations at 85x and 90x respectively.
 Crystal Beams is the best single event for combined mutation potential, as it can trigger Cosmic (240x) on one crop.
 Rainbow is best for raw volume farming due to plus 100 percent growth speed.
+Run your specific crop through the Profit Calculator to compare Sheckle returns across these weather events side by side.

 How long does each weather event last in Grow a Garden? +